-Lisa has been creating and presenting performance works in various contexts in Australia and overseas for professional performers, students and community groups since 1996.
+Lisa has been creating and presenting performance works in various contexts in Australia and internationally for professional performers, students and community groups since 1996.
 As an educator she has worked for WAAPA, NAISDA Dance College (Course Coordinator), Bangarra Dance Theatre and Sydney Dance Company public classes.
 She also gives workshops to community groups, educational institutions and pre-professional training programs.

 Lisa's recent projects include Home Truths, supported and presented by Merrigong Theatre's Studio Sessions program.
 The work comprised of five solos for mature female performers, with video and original sound elements also created by McDonell.
 In early 2016 Lisa presented Five Kinds of Paradise at Casula Powerhouse Arts Centre as part of CPAC's 2016 performance season.
 The work was the inaugural recipient of CPAC's GRID residency program with additional support from Tasdance and Arts NSW.
 A piece for five performers, the work included substantial video elements filmed in rural Tasmania.
 In 2017, Lisa was commissioned by Wollongong Art Gallery to create the durational work, Chamber Dances in response to the gallery's Bluescope Gallery space.